Funchal

 1. Old Town (Zona Velha)

-The Old Town of Funchal is a must-visit for its charming narrow streets, historic buildings, and vibrant atmosphere.
-Take a leisurely stroll through Rua de Santa Maria, the main street of the Old Town, lined with colorful doors and traditional houses.
-Explore the local markets, such as Mercado dos Lavradores, where you can find fresh produce, flowers, and traditional crafts.
-Don’t forget to indulge in the local delicacies, such as Espetada (grilled meat skewers) and Bolo do Caco (traditional flatbread).
+The Old Town of Funchal is a vibrant area with narrow streets and historic buildings.
+Stroll along Rua de Santa Maria, known for its colorful doors and traditional houses.
+Visit Mercado dos Lavradores to experience local life and find fresh produce, flowers, and crafts.
+Try local dishes like Espetada (grilled meat skewers) and Bolo do Caco (traditional flatbread).

 2. Monte Palace Tropical Garden